 Consult your vet on the amount of food to give him.
 This will depend on the age of your puppy as well as the dog breed.
 Some dogs will eat more food than others.
 For instance, if you own a german shepherd Dog, he will certainly eat more than a Chihuahua would.

-Determine the best and most satisfying dog food and also determine how frequent he should feed.
+Determine the best and most satisfying dog food and also determine how frequently he should feed.

 How to stop a dog from chewing everything